tdulcet/AutoPrimeNet/README.md

                         run the --no-more-work option and exit.
   --ping                Ping the PrimeNet server, show version information and
                         exit.
+  --no-version-check    Disable the automatic AutoPrimeNet and GIMPS program
+                        version check
+  --version-check
+  --version-check-channel=VERSION_CHECK_CHANNEL
-  --no-color            Do not use color in output.
+                        Prefer the 'alpha', 'beta' or 'stable' channel/branch when checking for new versions of AutoPrimeNet and the GIMPS program.
+Not all programs provide alpha or beta releases.
+Default: 'stable' --no-color            Do not use color in output.
   --color
   --setup               Prompt for all the options that are needed to setup